-Con: Lint can produce as many errors and warnings are there are lines of source code.
+Con: Lint can produce as many errors and warnings as there are lines of source code.
 This leads to high false positive and false negative rates.

 Pro: Lint checks against best practice and code style guideline violations.

 Con: Lint programming identifies violations of best practices.
 But it doesn’t teach people best coding practices.
 Developers can use Lint to improve their code, but they might not be able to replicate the best practice.